-Island Brac Croatia is the largest island in Dalmatia and the third largest in the Adriatic.
-It is also one of the most beautiful islands in Adriatic.
-It is separated from the mainland by the Brač Channel.
-The precious well-known white stone from Island Brac was used in building Diocletian’s Palace in Split.
-Above all, the most popular touristic place on island is BOL with its beautiful beach Zlatni rat or Golden Horn.
-The beach is a real Croatian gem and one of the most beautiful beach in Croatia.
-Bol offers rich cultural and historical heritage.
-For instance, a Dominican monastery, many Baroque summer mansions, a parish church and rustic plebeian stone houses.
-An imperative when it comes to Bol is experiencing Dalmatian cuisine with fish specialties and the famous Brač wines.
-All of this makes Bol one the top destinations in Adriatic.
+Island Brac, also known as Brač, is the largest island in Dalmatia and the third largest in the Adriatic Sea.
+It is known for its beautiful white stone, which was used in the construction of Diocletian’s Palace in Split.
+The most popular tourist destination on the island is the town of Bol, which is home to the beautiful Zlatni rat (Golden Horn) beach, a Croatian gem and one of the most beautiful beaches in the country.
+Bol offers a rich cultural and historical heritage, with attractions such as a Dominican monastery, Baroque summer mansions, a parish church, and rustic stone houses.
+The town is also known for its delicious Dalmatian cuisine, including fish specialties and famous Brač wines.